arles2464/callchecker/README.md

-# Singular person in call checker (needs a new name)
+# 'Singular person in call' checker (needs a new name)

 This code was created by me for a world-record discord call attempt, to alert us if only one person was in the call.